oneeve8/kobble-data/content/feamber.md

 Once something is defined, it begins to have substance and purpose.

+This world began with the naming of things by a conscious being-

 A matrix or world can be built around an idea.

 We think our world has to make logical sense.